anumehaagrawal/SimpleDB/README.md

 6) Aggregate :- The Aggregation operator computes an aggregate.
 This class mostly contained methods which returned various fields needed for the
 String and Integer Aggregator.
 I faced some problems in the open method but I referred to the Operator file and found out that I had to use the call the function using super to use the methods in operator.

+Praveen Raj :-

+1. RecordId :- This was a fairly easy class, but I faced a problem with the implementation of hashCode method.
+Later I figured it out after looing at the return type and taking cues from other classes too.

+2. HeapPageId :- Here I built a constructor using global variable.
+Here too I had a problem with hashCode.
+Initially I had implemented it using string concatenation and returning the interger obtaibed by parsing the string.
+But that gave error because its format was not suitable for the HashMap.
+So later I implemented it using bitwise operator, in which I just concatenated the integers in a specific way.

+3. HeapPage :- HeapPage implemented Page interface.
+This was a fairly difficult class for me.
+The major problem I faced was with the implementation of isSlotEmpty method.
+After spending a lot of time I implemented it using bitwise operation, which I came up with after looking at the structure of the header.
+And I used almost similar logic to implement markSlotEmpty method.
+In here, I used the ArrayList in the iterator method which helped me as I could use the in built ArrayList.iterator method for my purpose.

+4. HeapFile :- Here inorder to implement the iterator I created a new class HeapFileIterator which implemented DbIterator.
+Its structure is mostly influenced by TupleIterator and for its implementation, I have also referred the HeapFileTest.
+In the insertTuple method I used ArrayList for storing and also for adding pages.